hichoe95/NLP-squad-dataset-Q-A-pytorch/README.md

 using squad_datst, I trained LSTM, LSTM bidirectional, LSTM with Attention, LSTM + Attention + LSTM, Transformer(only Encoder)

-The main.py is not successed.
-I will make full version of this later.
+The main.py is not completed.
+I will make full version, later.

 But you can use the other files for training and validation by combining codes, since main.py is just for running other files.